publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 [See the full financial report](https://about.publiccode.net/organization/annual-reports/financial-report-2019-2020).

 In its startup phase, this organization was dependent on philanthropic donations.
-It has been the aim of the Foundation to eventually be self-supporting through the contributions of members.
+It has been the aim of the Foundation to eventually be self-supporting through the contributions of public organizations.

 Generous philanthropic donations have allowed us to expand our stewardship operations, conduct research and development, and raise awareness around public code.
 Our donors pledged a total of €2,983,857 in 2019 and 2020.
 To prevent undue influence, all donations are un-earmarked and go into our general operating budget, in compliance with our status as a Dutch public benefit organization (ANBI).